-'''

-runSModelS.py [-h] -f FILENAME [-p PARAMETERFILE] [-o OUTPUTDIR] [-d] [-t] [-C] [-V] [-c] [-V

-VERBOSE] [-T TIMEOUT]
+runSModelS.py [-h] -f FILENAME [-p PARAMETERFILE] [-o OUTPUTDIR] [-d] [-t] [-C] [-V] [-c] [-v VERBOSE] [-T TIMEOUT]

-'''

--h,help show this help message and exit -f FILENAME, filename FILENAME name of SLHA or LHE input file or a directory path (required argument).
-If a directory is given, loop over all files in the directory -p PARAMETE RFILE,parameterFile PARAMETERFILE name of parameter file, where
+-h, --help show this help message and exit

+-f FILENAME, --filename FILENAME name of SLHA or LHE input file or a directory path (required argument).
+If a directory is given, loop over all files in the directory

+-p PARAMETERFILE, --parameterFile PARAMETERFILE name of parameter file, where most options are defined (optional argument).
+If not set, use all parameters from smodels/etc/parameters\default.ini

+&lt;sup>1 We note that SLHA files including decay tables and cross sections, together with the corresponding model.py, can conveniently be generated via the SModelS-micrOMEGAS interface, see arXiv:1606.03834

-- most options are defined (optional argument).
-If not set, use all parameters from smodels/etc/parameters_default.ini - -o OUTPUTDIR, --outputDir OUTPUTDIR name of output directory (optional argument).
-The default folder is: ./results/ - -d, --development if set, SModelS will run in development mode and exit if any errors are found. - -t, --force_txt force loading the text database - -C, --colors colored output - -V, --version show program's version number and exit - -c, --run-crashreport parse crash report file and use its contents for a SModelS run.
-Supply the crash file simply via '- filename myfile.crash' - -v VERBOSE, --verbose VERBOSE sets the verbosity level (debug, info, warning, error).
-Default value is info. - -T TIMEOUT, --timeout TIMEOUT define a limit on the running time (in secs).
+-o OUTPUTDIR, --outputDir OUTPUTDIR name of output directory (optional argument).

+The default folder is: ./results/

+-d, --development if set, SModelS will run in development mode and exit if any errors are found.

+-t, --force\txt force loading the text database

+-C, --colors colored output

+-V, --version show program's version number and exit

+-c, --run-crashreport parse crash report file and use its contents for a SModelS run.
+Supply the crash file simply via '- filename myfile.crash'

+-v VERBOSE, --verbose VERBOSE sets the verbosity level (debug, info, warning, error).
+Default value is info.

+-T TIMEOUT, --timeout TIMEOUT define a limit on the running time (in secs).
 If not set, run without a time limit.
 If a directory is given as input, the timeout will be applied for each individual file.